Events Calendar

 Roast a marshmallow, sip hot chocolate, and get warmed by the fire.
 Bring your skates and try out the Mew Lake Campground skating rink.

-The Friends of Algonquin Park LogoThere will be a barbecue dinner available for sale featuring hot dogs ($3) plus beef and veggie burgers ($5).
-Tickets may be purchased in advance at the Visitor Centre information desk (cash, debit, credit) or at Mew Lake Campground (cash only please).
+The Friends of Algonquin Park LogoThere will be a charity barbecue dinner available for sale featuring hot dogs ($3) plus beef and veggie burgers ($5).
+Tickets may be purchased in advance at the Visitor Centre information desk, or during the barbecue at Mew Lake Campground.
 Barbecue proceeds support the ongoing charitable work of The Friends of Algonquin Park.

 Winter in the WildMeet at Mew Lake Campground (km 30.8) [outdoor]